When you mop your floors, you are likely thinking about how they’ll look and smell after. But what about how they feel?

-1. Get a clean mop and a bucket of warm water for mild or hot water for the extremely sticky floor.
+1. Get a clean mop and a bucket of warm water for mild stains (or hot water for an extremely sticky floor).

-2. Add an appropriate amount of the best floor cleaners meant for your flooring.
+2. Add an appropriate amount of the best floor cleaners designed for your flooring type.

 3. Moisten the mop and wring appropriately depending on your flooring type.

-5. Get a bucket with clean water, Rinse your floor as you check for sticky parts and residue left.
+5. After mopping, rinse your floor with a bucket of clean water as you check for sticky parts and residue left.

-Tips: For residue and sticky parts left after this step consider, repeating from step 1 and add half-a-cup of ammonia and one cup of vinegar in step 3.
+Tip: For residue and sticky parts left after this step, consider, repeating from step 1 and adding half a cup of ammonia and one cup of vinegar in step 3.
 This will leave your floor flawless.